OpenFieldAutomation-OFA/plant-training/preparation/README.md

     ```bash
     python create_ann.py --caw_dir $DATA_DIR/caw/classification --plantclef_dir $DATA_DIR/plantclef
     ```
-The last step should not be necessary, as the annotation files are saved on Git already.
+The last step should not be necessary, as the annotation files are already saved on Git.